-Specific actions related to parking are included in the Parking section of Chapter 5.
-Strategies aimed at improving pedestrian and bicycle facilities are discussed separately in the Bicycle and Pedestrian sections of Chapter 5.
-Transit service is discussed in the Transit section of Chapter 5.
+Specific actions related to parking are included in the Parking Chapter.
+Strategies aimed at improving pedestrian and bicycle facilities are discussed separately in the Bicycle and Pedestrian chapter.
+Transit service improvements are discussed in the Transit system Chapter.
 One key to the success of several TO strategies is establishment of park-and-ride facilities.
 These facilities increase efficiency of the transportation system, reduce energy consumption and provide options to the single-occupant vehicle trip.
 Park-and-ride facilities increase the effectiveness of transit service by expanding the area from which a transit draws riders.
 Patrons living beyond walking distance of an established transit stop can drive or bike to the park-and-ride and use transit or meet carpool partners, instead of driving alone or cycling long distances to their destination.
 Having free easy-to-access, secure and safe, easy to understand layouts, and direct pedestrian and bicyclist connections make the use of park-and-ride lots desirable.